 5. After submitting the project proposal, students will receive an email notification with the sponsor's response to their sponsorship request.

 - Visit the Individual Project Guide to find resources for taking ideas and turning them into fully developed projects.
 The guide is an interactive e-portfolio that includes templates for conceptualize and planning projects, archiving project work, and sharing project artifacts with project sponsors.

-- Consider what resources will be needed to make the project successful.
+- Consider what resources will be needed to make a successful project.
 Does the project require special equipment?
 Are there existing events or opportunities that could enhance the project?
 It can be useful to develop a simple budget to determine costs.
 A budget template can be found in the "Funding Resources" tab.

-- Sponsors do more than administer grades for winter-term projects; they can offer guidance, inspiration, and expertise to make a project more impactful.
-Any approved faculty or staff member can serve as a project sponsor.
-A student’s academic advisor may be a suitable sponsor, or may be able to suggest others.
-Consider sponsors with academic interests related to the project, which can be found by department, or with access to relevant on or off campus resources.
+- Sponsors do more than administer grades for Winter Term projects; they can offer guidance, inspiration, and expertise to make a project more impactful.
+College and Conservatory faculty and A&PS staff members can serve as project sponsors.
+A student’s academic advisor may be a suitable sponsor, or they may be able to suggest others who would be a good match for the project.
+Consider sponsors with academic interests related to the project concept, which can be found by searching department faculty listings.